bithost-gmbh/pdfviewhelpers/Documentation/ConfigurationReference/TypoScriptReference/Index.rst

 :typoscript:`plugin.tx_pdfviewhelpers.settings.html.styleSheet =` :ref:`t3tsref:data-type-string`

 The path to a style sheet being used in the HtmlViewHelper.
-The path is relative to the webroot directory, e.g. "fileadmin/pdf_style.css".
+The can be provided relative to the webroot directory, e.g. "fileadmin/pdf_style.css".